cristhianfms/pharmacies/README.md

 ### Prerequisites

 All the services, frontend, backend and data base are containerized with docker to make the bulding and deploying very simple.
-Make sure to have [docker](https://www.docker.com/) installed in your computer.
+Make sure to have installed and running [docker](https://www.docker.com/) installed in your computer.

 ### Installation